 Ever since a family friend gave him a book of pictures and poems about the Presidents at age 4, Connor Williams has been interested in American History.
 Over the years that interest took many forms, and after completing his undergraduate studies at Middlebury College in 2009 Connor made it into a career, teaching US history, government, and literature to accelerated and AP students for five years in Indiana and Vermont.
 He continues to have a deep interest and commitment to publicly oriented history, and has assisted museums with programming and presentations while also searching various archives for teachable documents on race and slavery in the Atlantic world.

-Connor lives in Hamden CT, with his wife and son, and they enjoy outdoor recreation when it’s not winter as well.
+Connor lives in Hamden CT, with his wife and children, and they enjoy outdoor recreation when it’s not winter as well.